 - Drinking Becks in the States?
 Well that beer is more American than you think.
 Deutsche Welle is reporting that courts have found that the brand mislead consumers.
 The Becks sold in the US is brewed in St. Louis.
 Becks was founded in Bremen, Germany.

 Ever since our first trip to Munich, my husband has been in love with German beer.
 Leave it to German beer to turn a non-drinker into a habitual beer-a-day drinker.
-So it only made sense, as I plan our next trip to the Bavarian capital, to consider some Bavarian brewery tours.
-I wanted to share a list I’ve put together of some of the Bavarian brewery tours that I’ve found.
+So it only made sense, as I plan our next trip to the Bavarian capital, to consider some brewery tours in Germany.
+Munich brewery tours are, surprisingly, somewhat difficult to come by.
+But if you’re willing to travel a little within the state of Bavaria, there are a lot of beer brewery tours available.
 Prost!

 Maybe it’s the computer nerd in me, but I hate crowds.
 I actively avoid them.
 When everyone else is going on vacation in the peak of summer during July and August, I’m quietly planning a trip for the fall or maybe in early spring.
 But, I have to admit, I wouldn’t mind — just once — visiting the world famous Oktoberfest.
 It’s just one of those must-do, must-see things that you can’t miss.
 You have to go at least once!
 And with more than 6 million people visiting Oktoberfest in Munich, Germany during the sixteen days when the festival takes place, well, maybe I’ll just have to figure out the least busy day to visit.
 Unfortunately it won’t be this year as Oktoberfest 2013 kicks off this weekend!